buildpacks/spec/buildpack.md

 A lifecycle is a program that uses buildpacks to transform application source code into an OCI image containing the compiled application.

-This is accomplished in four steps:
+This is accomplished in four phases:

 1. **Detection,** where an optimal selection of compatible buildpacks is chosen.
 2. **Analysis,** where metadata about OCI layers generated during a previous build are made available to buildpacks.
 3. **Build,** where buildpacks use that metadata to generate only the OCI layers that need to be replaced.
 4. **Export,** where the remote layers are replaced by the generated layers.

+The `ENTRYPOINT` of the OCI image contains logic implemented by the lifecycle that executes during the **Launch** phase.

-Additionally, a lifecycle MAY use buildpacks to create a containerized environment for developing or testing application source code.
+Additionally, a lifecycle can use buildpacks to create a containerized environment for developing or testing application source code.

-This is accomplished in two steps:
+This is accomplished in two phases:

 1. **Detection,** where an optimal selection of compatible buildpacks is chosen.
 2. **Development,** where the lifecycle uses those buildpacks to create a containerized development environment.

 ## Buildpack Interface